How to Get Dried Glue Off Painted Wood?

 Once you are done with sanding, clean the wood surface with the help of a dry cloth.

 If there is some glue still left, rub the surface with a cloth soaked in lukewarm water.
+This will wipe out all the remaining glue, dust, and dirt without scratching the varnish, paint, or stain.

 Step 5.
 Finally, finish the surface

-what to use to dissolve wood glue
+what to use to dissolve dried wood glue

 How Can You Remove the Glue from Unfinished Wood?